 Inviting the mayor

 The mayor’s secretary is responsible for managing the mayor’s engagements and providing secretarial support.
-All invitations should be directed in the first instance to the mayor’s office.

 Complete the form below to invite the mayor to your event.